becuz/RESTmoteControl/README.md

 We are developing a simple Swing UI to set the server and define controls (MainUI.java).

 # Roadmap
-- Support Linux, Mac, Raspberry Pi
+- Support Mac and Raspberry Pi
+- Usb and Bluetooth support
 - Possibility to define more articolated sequences of controls
 - Plugins mechanism to define elaborated services, like logging, notification, two-ways interaction with a local application (opposed to the one defined above that is a one-way comunication through shortcut and mouse events)
 - Arduino plugin